 Should you stay at Santhiya Koh Yao Yai Resort?

 Staying at the Santhiya Koh Yao Yai Resort was a splurge.
-Even with bagging an excellent Black Friday deal on Expedia, it cost an average £156 per night.
+Even with bagging an excellent Black Friday deal, it cost an average £156 per night.

 So is it worth it?